walidkhrouf/walidkhrouf/README.md

 # Hello World!
 I'm Walid 👋🏼:
-💻 I'm a fullstack developer
+💻 I'm a Fullstack Developer

-👨🏼‍🎓 studying at <a href="https://www.esprit.tn" style="text-decoration: none; color: inherit;">ESPRIT</a>
+👨🏼‍🎓 Studying at <a href="https://www.esprit.tn">ESPRIT</a>

 # 🌐 Tech Stack: